 "There is no act of charity that is not accompanied by justice or that permits us to do more than we reasonably can."......Vincent de Paul

 SSVP Western Region North of 60 Team

 Peter Ouellette

 Daryl Dittrich Linda Wan

 Stef Michniewski Lou Normand

 Linda Tutt Mary Dunnigan

 Rita John Mike Mravinec

 Lance Berrington Colleen Braun

 Executive Summary

 The Work of Society of Saint Vincent de Paul continued last year as more of a Catholic parish outreach project led by members of our Society at their parish/conference.
+The reasons to

-Highlighted are the Arctic Communities served by SSVP Western Region The reasons why this SSVP North of 60 project needs to move from a Vincentian leadership to a parish outreach program are best demonstrated by our young parishioners.
+Highlighted are the Arctic Communities served by SSVP Western Region shift away from SSVP ownership of this North of 60 Project and to move towards a Vincentian leadership of a parish outreach program is best demonstrated with our younger parishioners.
 When the youth of the church get involved in the collection of used hockey equipment, the zoom discussions with Arctic students, and the whole parish family supporting the request for food and household items, we see the true value of helping those in need.
 To see our parish youth painting a mural on the sea cans that will be shipped to the Arctic, is a lasting memory.
 We continued to support the nine Communities shown on the map and additionally have a new initiative of supporting Vinnie's Thrift Store in Yellowknife.
 Our basic food security program has grown into several systemic change initiatives.
 The Men's Shed program in Tuktoyaktuk is new.
 The creating of a Warming and Distribution Centre in Paulatuk is nearing a completion date.
 This same concept is being explored in Ulukhaktok.
 There is a new initiative working with the Mosque food bank in Inuvik.
 In July we were privileged to assist Arctic Pilgrims on their journey to Edmonton to be with Pope Francis.
 With your continued help, we will be able to develop and maintain the rapport with the elders and all members of the Arctic Communities that we support.
 This project is managed by a team of SSVP volunteers.
 There are no paid employees.
 Team members are assigned a community.
 They work